Shinmera/parachute/README.md

       (skip "Not ready yet"
         (is = 5 (some-unimplemented-function 10))))

+If you need to skip tests depending on the implementation, or the presence of other feature combinations, you can use `skip-on`.

+    (define-test stuff
+      (skip-on (clisp) "Not supported on clisp."
+        (is equal #p"a/b/" (merge-pathnames "b/" "a/"))))

 In order to ensure that there is no accidental sequential dependency between test forms or children, you can use the `:serial NIL` option, which will shuffle the test forms and children each time before evaluating them.

     (define-test random